mtkennerly/poetry-dynamic-versioning/README.md

     current branch.
 This is only used for Git currently.
   * `full-commit` (boolean, default: false): If true, get the full commit hash instead of the short form.
 This is only used for Git and Mercurial.
+  * `strict` (boolean, default: false):
+    If true, then fail instead of falling back to 0.0.0 when there are no tags.
 * `[tool.poetry-dynamic-versioning.substitution]`: Insert the dynamic version
   into additional files other than just pyproject.toml.
 These changes will be reverted when the plugin deactivates.